xiejw/mlvm/doc/api/src/chapter_1.md

 introduce async value, multi-threads for heavy operations e.g., matmuls.
-The known challenges are also obvious: How to avoid cache line miss during processor switch, and how to design a scheduling system which handles cheap operations well---a chain of cheap operations might put most of the processors idle.
+The known challenges are also obvious: How to avoid cache line miss during processor switch, and how to design a scheduling system which handles cheap operations well&ndash;a chain of cheap operations might put most of the processors idle.

 The alternative is to design the VM for single processor execution only, and do it very well.
 Caller can launch multiple VM's each for single processor and adjust the affinity if needed.
 With that, MPI style collective are needed.
 For CPU within same OS process, we can provide a shared memory implementation for the collective to avoid data copying.